MEETING BASIC NEEDS

 Short-term housing that gets people off the streets and offers supportive services as they work to transition out of homelessness.

-Our team works with Veterans, families and people with life-threatening illnesses to secure stable income and a permanent home.
+Our team works with families and people with life-threatening illnesses to secure stable income and a permanent home.

 Clients receive short-term rental assistance and supportive services to help them achieve housing stability and income security.